Always have a coffee can survival kit handy in your car, and learn how to complete one with this guide!

 - Money (a couple of nickels, dimes, quarters and $20 bills)

-Other than a coffee can survival kit your car also needs to be ready when caught in an SHTF situation.
-Watch this video from Survival Lilly and find out how to turn your car into a bug out vehicle!
+Watch this video from Survival Lilly and find out how to turn your car into a bug out vehicle, too:

 Do you have a coffee can survival kit?
 Tell us what’s inside your kit in the comments section below!

 - How To Build DIY Survival Shelters To Survive Through The Night

 - Preparedness Tips: Prepping For Travel